nevenc/spring-ai-workshop/workshop/content/02-running-the-lab/index.md

 I'm an artificial intelligence model known as Llama.
 Llama stands for "Large Language Model Meta AI."
 ```

-**Congratulations!** You have successfully called LLM model from your Spring Boot app.
+**Congratulations!** You have successfully called an LLM model from your Spring Boot application.

 #### Stop the application

-You can stop the application in the second terminal:
+You can stop the application in the second terminal.
 ```terminal:interrupt
 session: 2
 ```